davidlamt/personal-blog/content/post/personal-thoughts/30-year-without-social-media.md

 Not to bash on others - I have had the same feeling when comparing my life to others according to social media.
 Even so, we need to realize that most people post only the good moments for others to see.

-Furthermore, is your own life not awesome itself?
+Furthermore, is your own life not awesome in itself?
 Yes, you are doing fantastic things every day as well!
-Maybe they have became normal to you but they are still amazing nonethless!
+Maybe they have become normal to you but they are still amazing nonethless!

 ## A Changed Person